 As intelligent living beings gifted with a moral sense, humans share responsibility to help humans, animals and Earth itself – its air, water, plants, trees – to flourish.
 Science, as the instrument of reason, should be dedicated to creating peace and justice, thereby nurturing life in human societies, among nations, and in nature.

-We are a charitable organization dedicated to popular education and research in the fields of peace, sustainability and justice.
+Science for Peace is a charitable organization dedicated to popular education and research on the intersections of demilitarization, decarbonization and social justice.

 Meet like-minded and engaged people from a range of academic backgrounds and nonacademic professions.
 We welcome members from outside academia.

 Members can participate in, or generate, coalition building, research, working groups, conferences, and follow-up activities.